-Aaron is an aspiring computer scientist, entrepreneur, and writer, and somewhat of a multipotentialite, who is interested in how technology & knowledge can help make our and other's lives easier and improve the world around us.
-He also enjoys writing, reading books, watching movies & TV shows, playing video games, and listening to music, among other activities.
+Aaron is a computer scientist, entrepreneur, and writer, as well as a synergistic collaborator and multipotentialite.
+He is interested in how technology & knowledge can help make our and other's lives easier and improve the world around us.
+He also enjoys writing, reading books, watching movies & TV shows, playing video games, and listening to music, and more.
 He embraces experimentation and more of an organized "throw things at the wall to see what sticks" approach, knowing that through persistence, at least one venture, or perhaps multiple, will succeed, allowing him to build the future that he envisions.
-He wants to create a meaningful impact; whether that's through innovation, technology, or ambitious, world-changing projects.
+He wants to create a meaningful impact; whether that's through innovation, technology, writing, or ambitious, world-changing projects.

 Beyond business and technology, he has a profound desire to create meaningful change.
 He wants to contribute to solving global issues such as hunger and homelessness, while also working toward advancements like radical longevity.
 He doesn't concern himself with ideological debates or rigid political labels — he simply wants to do what's right.
 These lyrics of Fly Like an Eagle by Steve Miller Band resonate deeply with him: